 On the blockchain ledger, these nested services transactions appear as having been conducted by their host counterparties (i.e., the exchanges) rather than by the hosted nested services or individuals’ addresses.

-Last August, The U.S. Department of Justice (DOJ) filed a complaint to forfeit 280 cryptocurrency addresses involved in the laundering of approximately 28.7 million dollars’ worth of cryptocurrency stolen from an exchange by the North Korea-affiliated hackers known as Lazarus Group.
-The complaint detailed two hacks of crypto exchanges by North Korean actors, who stole millions of dollars’ worth of cryptocurrency and ultimately laundered the funds through Chinese over-the-counter (OTC) cryptocurrency traders, and follows related actions pertaining to the theft of $250 million in cryptocurrency through other exchange hacks by North Korean actors.
+In August 2020, The U.S. Department of Justice (DOJ) filed a complaint to forfeit 280 cryptocurrency addresses involved in the laundering of approximately 28.7 million dollars’ worth of cryptocurrency stolen from an exchange by the North Korea-affiliated hackers known as Lazarus Group.
+The complaint detailed two hacks of crypto exchanges by North Korean actors, who stole millions of dollars’ worth of cryptocurrency and ultimately laundered the funds through Chinese over-the-counter (OTC) cryptocurrency traders and follows related actions pertaining to the theft of $250 million in cryptocurrency through other exchange hacks by North Korean actors.

 - Gambling platforms are popular among cryptocurrency money launderers.
 Funds are paid into the platform through some combination of identifiable or anonymous accounts.
 They are either cashed out or placed in bets, often in collusion with affiliates.
 Once the money in the gambling account is paid out, it can be given legal status.
 Gambling services have been specified in the Financial Action Task Force’s (FATF) “Virtual Assets Red Flag of Money Laundering and Terrorist Financing” report, issued on September 2020.
 In this report, FATF identified two situations in which gambling services can be considered as a red flag: